vmware-archive/salt-api/README.rst

 No api changes were made.
 The ``salt-api`` daemon remains intact and is now available in the default ``salt-master`` install.

-The documentation has been moved into the main salt project as well. ``netapi`` module documentation is available in the module index.

 No further development will take place in this repository.
 It will be left in the current state for historical purposes.
 Open issues will be migrated to the Salt repository.